-Sometimes people think a craving for a food means you are lacking other nutrients.
+Sometimes people think a craving for a random food item like orange juice means you are lacking other nutrients.

 Other times people feel a food craving means you have an emotional or stress problem.
 For example, you might be staring at the fridge at night after a big dinner and aren’t even hungry which distracts you from the stress you are feeling after a bad day at work!

 In reality, life is complex.
 Sometimes we crave foods because of emotional reasons, sometimes due to a physical reason.